RoleMining/ConstrainedRM/README.md

 </p>

 <p align="justify">
-More deatils about the first two heuristics can be found in the paper: Role Mining Heuristics for Permission-Role-Usage Cardinality Constraints,  Carlo Blundo, Stelvio Cimato, Luisa Siniscalchi, The Computer Journal, 2021; https://doi.org/10.1093/comjnl/bxaa186
+More details about the first two heuristics can be found in the paper: Role Mining Heuristics for Permission-Role-Usage Cardinality Constraints,  Carlo Blundo, Stelvio Cimato, Luisa Siniscalchi, The Computer Journal, 2021; https://doi.org/10.1093/comjnl/bxaa186
 </p>